IsaacBreen/MixGammaVI/README.md

 ## Authors

-This work was submitted by **Isaac Breen** in partial fulfillment of the requirements for the Bachelor of Science degree with Honours at the University of Western Australia.
-Supervised by **John Lau** and **Edward Cripps**
+This work was submitted by Isaac Breen in partial fulfillment of the requirements for the Bachelor of Science degree with Honours at the University of Western Australia.
+Supervised by John Lau and Edward Cripps.

 ## License